-2009 NO-KILL CONFERENCE
+2010 NO-KILL CONFERENCE

-Paws and Claws Society was a proud sponsor of the 2009 No-Kill Conference in Washington, DC.
-May 2-3, 2009, the No Kill Advocacy Center teamed up with the Animal Law program at George Washington University Law School to bring together the nation's most successful shelter directors and the nation's top animal lawyers.
+Paws and Claws Society was again a proud sponsor of the No-Kill Conference in Washington, DC.
+For the second year, the No Kill Advocacy Center teamed up with the Animal Law program at George Washington University Law School to bring together the nation's most successful shelter directors and the nation's top animal lawyers.
 Attendees learned how to use the legal system to save the lives of animals and how to create a No Kill community.